nbfalcon/gtk-print/README.md

   routine.
 The user may enter their password in the same terminal in which this program was invoked.
 Note that this option can be disabled at compilation time.
+- 'getpass-cli': Like 'getpass', but always prompt with the string "Password: ", regardless of locale or language settings.
 - 'none': Do not query the password, and fail if password if the file is encrypted and [password] is incorrect.